tahaelhajji/tahaelhajji.github.io/_pages/about.md

 I graduated with a **PhD** in *Electrical Engineering* in March 2023 from <a href="https://ens-paris-saclay.fr/en" target="_blank">École Normale Supérieure Paris-Saclay</a>, a member of <a href="https://www.universite-paris-saclay.fr/en" target="_blank">Paris-Saclay University</a>.

-You can also get more information about my research, my publications, my network posts, and my Resume.
+You can also get more information about <a href="/Research">my research</a>, my publications, my network posts, and my Resume.

 You would like to collaborate or get more information?
 Welcome 😊, you can <a href="mailto:taha.elhajji@gmail.com">contact me</a>.
 Let's also connect on <a href="https://www.linkedin.com/in/taha-el-hajji-research-electric-machines/" target="_blank">Linkedin</a>.